-- 34. The WMO will continue to pursue partnerships with member cities, Dakota SWCD, Ramsey CD, and other organizations to achieve common objectives.
-Partnerships may include shared expertise and financial support for planning, education, programs, and/or projects. - 35.
-The WMO will continue to summarize its activities in an annual report made available via the WMO website. - 36.
-The WMO will assess progress towards goals at least biennially and update the status of items included in its implementation program. - 37.
-The WMO will assist member cities (including being the applicant) in pursuing/securing/managing grants for projects contained within an individual city and those that cross city boundaries. - 38.
-The WMO will convene a citizen advisory council (CAC) only as needed to provide input on WMO programs and projects. - 39.
-The WMO will convene a technical advisory committee (TAC) at least annually to review implementation and align the LMRWMO implementation schedule with City priorities, as needed. - 40.
-The WMO will continue to use its allowable flow and/or allowable load cost allocation methodologies to apportion project costs between participating member cities, as needed. - 41.
+- S34.
+The WMO will continue to pursue partnerships with member cities, Dakota County SWCD, Ramsey County Soil and Water Conservation Division, and other organizations to achieve common objectives.
+Partnerships may include annual agreements for services providing shared expertise in support of LMRWMO planning, project implementation, education programming, water monitoring, or other efforts. - S35.
+The WMO will continue to summarize its activities in an annual report made available via the WMO website. - S36.
+The WMO will assess progress towards goals at least biennially and update the status of items included in its implementation program. - S37.
+The WMO may assist member cities (including being the applicant) in pursuing/securing/managing grants for water resources improvement projects. - S38.
+The WMO will convene a citizen advisory council (CAC) only as needed to provide input on WMO programs and projects. - S39.
+The WMO will convene a technical advisory committee (TAC) at least annually to review implementation and align the LMRWMO implementation schedule with City priorities, as needed. - S40.
+The WMO will continue to use its allowable flow and/or allowable load cost allocation methodologies to apportion project costs between participating member cities, as needed. - S41.
 The WMO will provide technical review of projects, if requested by the member cities.
-Costs to complete these reviews, if excessive, may be charged to member cities.

-- 42. The WMO seek grants and other funding opportunities to help offset the costs of the WMO implementation activities.
-The WMO will assist member cities in pursuing grants, as requested. - 43.
-The WMO will assign operation and maintenance costs of intercommunity improvement projects according to the methods described in the joint powers agreement. - 44.
+Costs to complete these reviews, if excessive, may be charged to member cities. - S42.
+The WMO will seek grants and other funding opportunities to help offset the costs of the WMO implementation activities.
+The WMO will assist member cities in pursuing grants, as requested. - S43.
+The WMO will assign operation and maintenance costs of intercommunity improvement projects according to the methods described in the joint powers agreement. - S44.
 Although the WMO will not be administering a permit program, the WMO will: - a.
 Review projects for consistency with the WMO plan, as requested by member cities or other governmental agencies. - b.
-Review and comment on any proposed changes to the intercommunity stormwater system as requested by member cities or other governmental agencies. - c.
+Review and comment on any proposed changes to the intercommunity stormwater system as requested by member cities or other governmental agencies.

+- c.
 Review member city local plan updates or amendments for consistency with WMO Plan. - d.
 Verify that member city official controls are updated, as needed, within two years of WMO Plan adoption or amendment